marcodesic/jekyll-now/_posts/2014-3-3-Hello-World.md

 A recent dropout modification[^variational] solves this problem and improves the model's performance even more by using the same dropout masks at each time step.

+_variational do_

+For example, using variational dropout, the mask used between the connection of and...

 #### Weight Tying